-As long as you have no symptoms of coronavirus infection, carry on taking your prescribed steroid medicine as usual.
+As long as you do not have any symptoms of COVID-19, carry on taking your prescribed steroid medicine as usual.

-If you develop any coronavirus symptoms, do not stop taking your steroid medicine suddenly.
+If you develop any COVID-19 symptoms, do not stop taking your steroid medicine suddenly.
 Ask your doctor about whether you need to stop taking it or not.

 Updated: 20 March 2020

-Who can and can't take prednisolone
+Who can take prednisolone tablets and liquid

-- have an infection (including eye infections)
+- have an infection (including eye infections) or any unhealed wounds

 - are trying to get pregnant, are already pregnant or you are breastfeeding